 There are certain signs and symptoms that may occur when one has developed an addiction to codeine.
 Signs and symptoms of codeine addiction include:

 - Compulsive and uncontrollable use of the medication

 - The onset of withdrawal symptoms if abstinent

 - Isolating and lack of concern for anything other than using codeine and other drugs.

 Someone with a dependency and addiction to codeine will mostly have withdrawal symptoms when they abruptly stop using.
 Codeine Withdrawal symptoms may include:

 - Loss of appetite

 - Mood swings

-are recommended after detoxification from codeine.
-Therapy is required especially in patients with a dual diagnosis involving mental or psychiatric disorder which is often an underlying issue in drug addiction.
-Outpatient facilities will also help to continually monitor the patient while not entirely disrupting their return to normal life of school or employment.12-step programs
+Outpatient treatment centers are recommended after detoxification from codeine.
+Therapy is required, especially in patients with a dual diagnosis involving mental or psychiatric disorder, which is often an underlying issue in drug addiction.
+Outpatient facilities will also help to continually monitor the patient while not entirely disrupting their return to the normal life of school or employment.

 12-step programs such as Narcotics Anonymous have been found to be very useful for those recovering from codeine addiction or other drugs.
 These programs are support groups of men and women suffering from and recovering from addiction.
 Meetings are held regularly and frequently across the globe.